haipengzhou856/TBGDiff/readme.md

 ## TODO

-* I still think this proposed approach is generalized for all the VOS tasks (the baseline and final model really works well), and I will deploy it to other Video Object Segmentation dataset.
+* I still think this approach is generalized for all the VOS tasks (the baseline and final model really works well), and I will deploy it to other Video Object Segmentation dataset.
 Wait for my technical report : )

 ## Note

 * We conduct all the experiments with 4GPUs to get stable results, but when we transfer to single or two GPUs the performance gets decrease.
 This is may caused by  the **batch-size**.
 We find larger batch size performs better,  24G may not enough.
 You may adjust it in customized ways.
-* Some communication proxies may be have problems (e.g., the dataloader may stuck), check the `NCCL  ` is available for your machine, and my proxy is under `gloo`.
+* Some communication proxies may be have problems (e.g., the dataloader may stuck), check the `NCCL` is available for your machine, and my proxy is under `gloo`.